-After graduating as an actor from RADA, Tim formed Broken Silence Theatre in 2013.
-He has since been involved in writing groups at the Royal Court Theatre, RADA and New Writing South, and was Literary Manager of the Drayton Arms Theatre.
+After graduating as an actor from RADA, Tim founded Broken Silence Theatre in his hometown of Brighton.
+He has since been involved in new writing groups at the Royal Court Theatre, RADA and New Writing South, and was Literary Manager of the Drayton Arms Theatre.

-He is a producer, director and award-winning playwright.
+He is a multi-award-winning theatre producer, director and published playwright.

 Sophie Drake (Resident Director)